 “Realistically, the court doesn’t have as much power to force the city to do anything,” Adams says.
 “So, unlike other provisions of the bankruptcy code where the creditors have a vote on the reorganization plan, the city has a lot more latitude.”

-Once a municipality is bankrupt, it can cut costs, which usually means fewer services such as firefighting, garbage collection and library branches, according to the Los Angeles Times.
+Once a municipality is bankrupt, it can cut costs, which usually means fewer services such as firefighting, garbage collection and library branches.
 Or it can increase revenue by raising taxes.
-Usually, it's a combination of both, Adams says.
+Usually, it’s a combination of both, Adams says.
 But real change is often a matter of political will.

 What happens to services?